 In granting the annual options, our organization and compensation committee considered, among other things, the value of annual grants as a percentage of base salary received by executives in our peer group and our industry, or the peer analysis.
 Based on the recommendation of our President and Chief Executive Officer, our organization and compensation committee determined that it would be appropriate to target these options at slightly above the 50th percentile of the peer analysis for named executive officers that met expectations during 2015 given Merrimack's success in becoming a commercial company.
 Our organization and compensation committee determined that Mr. Mulroy did not fully meet expectations during 2015 and therefore granted him an option at less than the 50th percentile.
 Our organization and compensation committee decided to grant Dr. Al-Wakeel an option at the 50th percentile considering that he joined Merrimack in August 2015 and had also received a grant at that time.
-In addition, our organization and compensation committee determined that Mr. Stewart exceeded expectations during 2015.
+In addition, our organization and compensation committee determined that Mr. McClements met expectations during 2015 and that Mr. Laivins and Mr. Stewart exceeded expectations during 2015.